 Best Nighttime Spectacular: Magic Kingdom

-We were lucky enough to hop over to The Most Magical Place on Earth for Disney Very Merriest After Hours.
-While Disney Enchantment still plays at 8:15 p.m. every night, if you're attending the event, you get to be treated to Minnie's Wonderful Christmastime Fireworks.
-This 12-minute show filled with dazzling fireworks and festive castle projections (and narrated by Minnie herself!) is truly magnificent.
+We were lucky enough to hop over to The Most Magical Place on Earth for Mickey's Very Merry Christmas Party.
+If you're attending the after-hours event, you get to be treated to Minnie's Wonderful Christmastime Fireworks.
+This 15-minute show filled with dazzling fireworks and festive castle projections (and narrated by Minnie herself!) is truly magnificent.
 The entire show is set to instrumental versions of classic Christmas carols — except for the very end which is choreographed to an epic cover of "When We're Together" from "Olaf's Frozen Adventure."
-What's especially cool about this show is that sometimes the projections on the castle mimic dancing lights — specifically during the "Carol of the Bells" section — and you know how we feel about those (see: the second category) ...
-If you're visiting Magic Kingdom during normal park hours from Dec.
-23 to 31, you're in luck!
-Minnie's Wonderful Christmastime will be replacing Enchantment and playing at 8:15 p.m. each night.
+What's especially cool about this show is that sometimes the projections on the castle mimic dancing lights — specifically during the "Carol of the Bells" section — and you know how we feel about those (see: the second category).

 Runner-Up: SeaWorld Orlando